-Please remember to place waste containers at the curb no later than 7 a.m. on your scheduled collection day and no earlier than 5 p.m. the night before collection.
-Ensure that waste material set out for collection is in accordance with the Town's waste program requirements.
+Remember to place yard waste containers at the curb no later than 7 a.m. on your scheduled collection day and no earlier than 5 p.m. the night before collection.
+Ensure that yard waste material set out for collection is in accordance with the Town's waste program requirements.
 Please remove emptied containers and any uncollected waste from the curb by 8 p.m. on collection day.

 - Kraft paper bags designed for leaf and yard waste material.

-- Reusable containers such as regulation sized garbage containers that are waterproof, durable, rust resistant, non-absorbent with two open, rigid handles and a close fitting cover.
-The container must not exceed 20 in.
-(50 cm) in diameter or 36 in.
-(90 cm) in height and must be marked with a "Yard Waste" sticker.
+- Reusable, rigid, open-top containers such as a garbage can that does not exceed 125 L in capacity, 20 in.
+(50 cm) in diameter, or 36 in.
+(90 cm) in height.
+Containers must be clearly labelled with a yellow "Yard Waste" sticker.

 - Cardboard boxes